pletcher/atlas-data-prep/dictionaries/docs/index.md

 ### Entries

 In the entry `jsonl` files, each line is a JSON object.
-At a minimum, the entry object should contain a `headword`, `urn`, and a `data` object containing `content`.
+At a minimum, the entry object should contain a `headword`, `urn`, and `definition`.

 ```
-{"headword": "μῆνις", "data": {"content": "wrath, anger"}, "urn": "urn:cite2:scaife-viewer:dictionary-entries.atlas_v1:short-def-56795"}
+{"headword": "μῆνις", "definition": "wrath, anger", "urn": "urn:cite2:scaife-viewer:dictionary-entries.atlas_v1:short-def-56795"}
 ```

 Here is the equivalent entry in the Cambridge Greek Lexicon (without senses or citations):